 - Quick access to the CamillaDSP configuration page from the moOde configuration menu.

 - Management of impules response files for the convolution filters.

 config_cdspmode, which passes the samplerate and capture format to camilladsp.

 - Patching the alsa_cdsp configuration with the correct camilladsp configuration file.

-- Automatic patching of the configuration files with the correct output device and sample format.
+- Automatic patching of the configuration files with the correct output device, capture device and sample format.
 Of course it can also be disabled.

-- You can start camillas own gui from moOde to edit configuration files.
+- Start Camillas own very nice web gui from moOde to edit configuration files.

 In the configuration selection box you can select a configuration to use.
 There are three special ones:

 - Off – you already guessed it; turns off CamillaDSP